pawelgrzybek/pawelgrzybek.com/content/posts/2016-01-19-rounding-and-truncating-numbers-in-javascript.md

 ---
 title: Rounding and truncating numbers in JavaScript
-description: Convert primary school math skills into code.
+summary: Convert primary school math skills into code.
 Let's put together all that we know about rounding and truncating numbers in JavaScript.
 photo: 2016-01-19.jpg
 ---